 Nicholas Stephanopoulos’ research and teaching interests include election law, constitutional law, legislation, administrative law, comparative law and local government law.
 He has been involved in several litigation efforts as well, including the first successful partisan gerrymandering lawsuit in more than 30 years.

-His academic work has appeared in, among others, the Columbia Law Review, Harvard Law Review, NYU Law Review, Stanford Law Review, University of Chicago Law Review, University of Pennsylvania Law Review, Virginia Law Review and Yale Law Journal.
+His academic work has appeared in and among others, the Columbia Law Review, Harvard Law Review, NYU Law Review, Stanford Law Review, University of Chicago Law Review, University of Pennsylvania Law Review, Virginia Law Review and Yale Law Journal.
 He has also written for popular publications including the New York Times, the Los Angeles Times, the Chicago Tribune, the Atlantic, the New Republic, Slate, and Vox.

 Before joining the Law School faculty, he was an Associate-in-Law at Columbia Law School.
 He previously worked in the Washington, DC office of Jenner & Block LLP, where his practice focused on complex federal litigation, appellate advocacy (including ten Supreme Court briefs), and election law (particularly redistricting and campaign finance).
 Before entering private practice, he clerked for Judge Raymond C. Fisher of the Ninth Circuit Court of Appeals.